chflame163/ComfyUI_IPAdapter_plus_V2/README.md

 * Usage：
 The weight slider adjustment range is -1 to 1.
-If you want the weight to be greater than 1 or less than -1, please adjust the ```weight``` value of the IPAdapter Mad Scientist node.
-The final effective value is the multiplier between the slider value and the ```weight```.
+If you want to exceed this range, adjust the ```multiplier``` to multiply the output slider value with it.